interplaynetary/free-association/docs/coalition/pilot-mou-template.md

 - Migrate to alternative systems at any time
 - Develop competing or complementary systems using public protocol specifications
 - Contract with third parties for support and development
+- Fork the Protocol codebase for own use (with AGPL compliance)

 ---